jonathanw82/eastbristolhops/README.md

 than a want to know more section below that with links to the about page.
 At the very bottom of this page is a website developed by section with a think to the developer's website.

+There is also a modal pop up asking whether the user wants to sign up to the mailing list, this has the East Bristol Hops logo across the top with a X that is a close button, a subheading asking to signup and a signup link. regardless of where the signup link is pressed or the close X, the modal will be cleared and a cookie set that will stop it popping up again for 100 days.

 #### HopsWiki:
 The HopsWiki page has navigation across the top and footer across the bottom, a background image displaying hops and a grey semi-transparent box overlay containing the page information that consists of, clear section headers Ita all about hops, What are hops, Bine or Vine, Growing Hops.